chisui/dakka/thesis/main.md

     ...
 ```

-Although this is just a variateion on the previous way since we only consolidated `c` into the `Reciever` class.
-Unfortunatly we can't use `forall` in constraint contexts (yet; see `QuantifiedConstraints`).
+Although this is just a variation on the previous way since we only consolidated `c` into the `Reciever` class.
+Unfortunately we can't use `forall` in constraint contexts (yet; see `QuantifiedConstraints`).
 To get around this we can create a new message type that encapsulates the constraint like this:

 ```haskell
 data AnswerableMessage c = forall a.
 (Actor a, c a) => AnswerableMessage (ActorRef a)